-Responding to complaints or concerns
+3.4 Responding to complaints or concerns

-St. Mary's School may receive complaints or concerns about St. Mary's School staff management of a child abuse incident.
-These complaints or concerns may be voiced by parents/guardians/carers or others within the school community.
+The school may receive complaints or concerns about school staff management of a child protection incident.
+These complaints or concerns may be voiced by parents/carers or others within the school community.

-St. Mary's School should follow its internal complaints-handling procedure and process to ensure that all complaints, concerns or feedback on school policies, procedures or processes are effectively captured and appropriately managed.
+The school should follow its internal complaints-handling process to ensure that all complaints, concerns or feedback on school policies or processes are effectively captured and appropriately managed.

-It is important that, as a first step, St. Mary's School ensures that the complaint does not raise concerns that child abuse or a risk of child abuse has gone unreported.
+It is important that, as a first step, the school ensures that the complaint does not raise concerns that child abuse or a risk of child abuse has gone unreported.